Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

 - Retrieving information

   You can [get the current language](#info).
 A command is valid only when the command language is the same as the current language.
-The current language can be changed with the voice control setting application or by changing the display language on the device.<br>
+The current language can be changed with the voice control setting application or by changing the display language on the device.

   You can get a notification of the language change in a listener.
-If the display language is changed to a non-supported one, the voice control language changes to English.<br>
+If the display language is changed to a non-supported one, the voice control language changes to English.

 To use the voice control: